-I breathed a sigh of when I laid my eyes on the “Welcome to Nashville” sign.
+I breathed a sigh of relief when I laid my eyes on the “Welcome to Nashville” sign.
 After driving for nearly 9 hours straight, I was ready to pull my hair out.
-Call it a lapse of judgment, I not only agreed to be the maid of honor in my best friend Audrey’s wedding, but I also agreed to be the head of dessert catering!
+Call it a lapse of judgment, I not only agreed to be the maid of honor at my best friend Audrey’s wedding, but I also agreed to be the head of dessert catering!
 I own a small bakery back home, so I figured why not?
-I need the extra money anyways.
+I need the extra money anyway.
 Yeah, after I got off the phone with her that day, I IMMEDIATELY regretted my decision.
 I was a social hermit in my day to day life, why did I think it would be a good idea to cater a wedding!?

 Luckily, my GPS said I was only five minutes away from the house that Audrey and her soon to be husband Thomas moved into a few weeks ago.
 The sooner you got there the sooner you could get this over with.
 It

 As I turned down a cobble street road, I took the opportunity to look at the scenery around me.
 Beautiful willow trees lined the streets, their leaves overhanging on the road.
 Various bushes of flowers scattered the sidewalks, giving the street a pleasant smell even from my car.

 Before I knew it, my GPS beeped letting me know that I had arrived at my destination.
 I pulled my car to a stop in front of the house and allowed myself to admire the details.
 It was a one-story, cottage type house made of grey brick.
 The dark grey doors and windows were accented by white trim.
 The house itself sat on a beautiful piece of land decorated with countless types of flora and fauna.
 Considering Audrey is a florist that specializes in private events, I would say the flowers were her doing.